kalib-code/sos-lesson-to-teach/docs/lessons-for-conversion/lesson-1.md

 ## FELLOWSHIP BETWEEN GOD AND MAN IN THE BEGINNING

 a.
-GOD CREATED MAN IN HIS IMAGE - This means that man has the spirit part, which is able to communicate with God.
+GOD CREATED MAN IN HIS IMAGE - means man has the spirit part, that which as able to communicate with God.
 (Genesis 1:27)

 b.
-GOD WOULD VISIT MAN IN EDEN - Adam and Eve experienced fellowship with God in the Garden of Eden, where God would walk and commune with them.
-(Genesis 2:8)
+GOD WOULD VISIT MAN IN EDEN - `Then the man and his wife heard the sound of the LORD God as he was walking in the garden in the cool of the day’ (Genesis 2:8)

 ## FELLOWSHIP BROKEN WHEN MAN SINNED AGAINST GOD

-God provided for all the needs of man but also gave them a command not to eat from the tree of knowledge of good and evil.
-However, Adam and Eve disobeyed and sinned against God.
-When God visited them in the Garden, they were ashamed and tried to hide from Him.
-As a consequence, God drove them out of the Garden of Eden, and the fellowship between God and man was broken.
+God provided for all the needs of man.
+But he also gave them command not to eat of the fruit of the tree of knowledge of good and evil.
+(Gen 2:16) But Adam and Eve disobeyed & sinned against God.
+When God visited them in the Garden, they were ashamed and tried to hide themselves from God.
+(Gen 3:8b).
+Then God drove them out of the Garden of Eden.
+The fellowship was broken.

 ## THE RESULTS OF THE FIRST SIN ON THE HUMAN RACE

-The first sin committed by Adam and Eve had several profound effects on humanity:
+What came into the heart of Adam & Eve after they sinned?

 a.
-GUILT - Adam and Eve became aware that they had violated God and His law, leading them to hide from God.
+GUILT - being aware they have violated God & His law, they hid from God

 b.
-FEAR - They experienced fear because they rightly understood that God had something against them.
+FEAR - – because they God rightly have something against them.

 c.
-DEATH - Sin brought about death.
-Romans 6:23 states that the wages of sin is death.
-Death, as a result of sin, has two aspects:
+DEATH - Sin brought death!
+Rom.6:23.
+Death as a result of sin means:

-- State of separation: Man's spirit became dead towards God, even though physically alive.
-Ephesians 2:1 describes this as being "dead in your transgressions and sins."

-- Eternal separation from God: Hebrews 9:27 states that it is appointed for men to die once, and after that comes judgment.
-Those who do not know God and do not obey the gospel of Jesus Christ will be punished with everlasting destruction and be separated from the presence of the Lord.
-(2 Thessalonians 1:8-9)
+State of separation: man’s spirit became dead towards God, even if he is physically alive - `you were dead in your transgressions and sins’ .Eph 2:1 Eternal separation from God (Who is God) –` ***it is appointed for men to die once, but after this the judgment.
+Heb 9:27. `He will punish those who do not know God and do not obey the gospel of our Lord Jesus.
+They will be punished with everlasting destruction and shut out from the presence of the Lord and from the majesty of his power.’
+2 Th 1:8-9***

 d.
-CONDEMNATION - Humanity stands condemned because of sin.
-John 3:18 emphasizes that whoever does not believe in the name of God's Son is already condemned.
+CONDEMNATION - `under God’s wrath’ – already condemned.
+Whoever believes in him is not condemned, but whoever does not believe stands condemned already because he has not believed in the name of God's one and only Son.
+John 3:18

 ## RESULTS OF THAT FIRST SIN UPON US PERSONALLY

 a.
-WE ARE BORN WITH A SINFUL NATURE - All of us are born with a sinful nature, and we live according to its desires and thoughts.
-Ephesians 2:3 states that we are by nature objects of wrath.
+WE ARE BORN WITH A SINFUL NATURE - `All of us also lived among them at one time, gratifying the cravings of our sinful nature and following its desires and thoughts.
+Like the rest, we were by nature objects of wrath.Eph.2:3`

 b.
-WE ARE GUILTY - Due to our sinful nature, we sin and thus carry guilt, deserving punishment.
+WE ARE GUILTY - Because of our sinful nature, we sin, and so we are guilty and deserving punishment.

 c.
-WE ARE BOUND - We are under the control of sin.
-Romans 7:18-19 describes the struggle between the desire to do good and the inability to carry it out.
+WE ARE BOUND - under the control of sin.
+I know that nothing good lives in me, that is, in my sinful nature.
+For I have the desire to do what is good, but I cannot carry it out.
+For what I do is not the good I want to do; no, the evil I do not want to do-- this I keep on doing.
+Rom 7:18-19

 ## THE CONCLUSION

-WE ARE IN DANGER - We are in a perilous situation due to sin.
+WE ARE IN DANGER – WE NEED TO BE SAVED

-WE CANNOT SAVE OURSELVES - We are incapable of saving ourselves from the consequences of sin.
+WE CANNOT SAVE OURSELVES – WE NEED A SAVIOR.

-Therefore, we need a Savior.
-We need Jesus to save us.

-Let Jesus save you today.
+`Let Jesus save you, today`